skyfr0676/SSMenuSystem/README.md

 ### Plugin creator

-Reference SSMenuSystem DLL using the [latest](https://github.com/skyfr0676/ServerSpecificsSyncer/releases/latest) version (or use Nuget package (Same name)) on your favorite editor
+Reference SSMenuSystem DLL using the [latest](https://github.com/skyfr0676/ServerSpecificsSyncer/releases/latest) version (or use [Nuget package](https://www.nuget.org/packages/SSMenuSystem/)) on your favorite editor

  - Create a new class